News and events

 Photo of Fiona seaton

-Exciting News!
 Paper Shortlisted for the Harper Prize

-The paper �A diversity of diversities: Do complex environmental effects underpin associations between below- and above-ground taxa?�, co-authored by Fiona Seaton, has been shortlisted for the Harper Prize, awarded by the by an early career researcher.
+The paper 鈥�A diversity of diversities: Do complex environmental effects underpin associations between below- and above-ground taxa?鈥�, co-authored by Fiona Seaton, was shortlisted for the Harper Prize, awarded by the by an early career researcher.

 The study explored whether high plant diversity correlates with greater diversity in soil animals, microbes, pollinators, or birds.
 Using data from the Glastir Monitoring and Evaluation Programme - a field survey across Wales funded by the Welsh Government and supported by the UKScaPE programme, the findings highlighted complex environmental responses shaping biodiversity patterns.